Pratixx/ProcV/DOCS.md

 **0xD1** - Write Output Port<br>
 &nbsp;&nbsp;&nbsp;&nbsp;
 Tells the controller to place the next byte written to the data port into the controller output port.
-Type 2 controllers can only write to the first bit (i.e. the A20 gate).
+Type 2 controllers can only write to the second bit (i.e. the A20 gate).

 **0xD2** - Write Keyboard Output Buffer<br>
 &nbsp;&nbsp;&nbsp;&nbsp;